michael2012z/BitBible/markdown/KJV/files/1Chr.md

 49. She bare also Shaaph the father of Madmannah, Sheva the father of Machbenah, and the father of Gibea: and the daughter of Caleb was Achsah.

-50. These were the sons of Caleb the son of Hur, the firstborn of Ephratah; Shobal the father of Kirjath–jearim,Ephratah: also called, Ephreth
+50. These were the sons of Caleb the son of Hur, the firstborn of Ephratah; Shobal the father of Kirjath–jearim,

 51. Salma the father of Beth–lehem, Hareph the father of Beth–gader.

-52. And Shobal the father of Kirjath–jearim had sons; Haroeh, and half of the Manahethites.Haroeh: or, Reaiahhalf…: or, half of the Menuchites, or, Hatsi–ham–menuchoth
+52. And Shobal the father of Kirjath–jearim had sons; Haroeh, and half of the Manahethites.

 53. And the families of Kirjath–jearim; the Ithrites, and the Puhites, and the Shumathites, and the Mishraites; of them came the Zareathites, and the Eshtaulites.

-54. The sons of Salma; Beth–lehem, and the Netophathites, Ataroth, the house of Joab, and half of the Manahethites, the Zorites.Ataroth…: or, Atarites, or, crowns of the house of Joab
+54. The sons of Salma; Beth–lehem, and the Netophathites, Ataroth, the house of Joab, and half of the Manahethites, the Zorites.

 55. And the families of the scribes which dwelt at Jabez; the Tirathites, the Shimeathites, and Suchathites.
 These are the Kenites that came of Hemath, the father of the house of Rechab.

 ## 1 Chronicles 3

-1. Now these were the sons of David, which were born unto him in Hebron; the firstborn Amnon, of Ahinoam the Jezreelitess; the second Daniel, of Abigail the Carmelitess:Daniel: or, Chileab
+1. Now these were the sons of David, which were born unto him in Hebron; the firstborn Amnon, of Ahinoam the Jezreelitess; the second Daniel, of Abigail the Carmelitess:

 2. The third, Absalom the son of Maachah the daughter of Talmai king of Geshur: the fourth, Adonijah the son of Haggith: